 Clive Barker, who had studied as a painter, first found inspiration in the works of the Surrealist masters.
 He was particularly taken with Marcel Duchamp’s concept of “ready-made” art, that is pieces of everyday life that could be transformed into art just by exhibiting them.
 This was an evolution of the “object trouve”, normally a natural object that was considered worthy of artistic appreciation in its “as found” condition.
 This idea, quite radical in western art, was much more common in Chinese art where objects such as scholar’s rocks and root sculptures were appreciated and collected for over 1,000 years.

 Another aspect of Clive Barker that has some connection with the Chinese artistic sentiment is his deep love and understanding of art both past and contemporary to his own.
-In his works he often pays homage to artists and works that have particularly touched him as can be seen in his Homage to Magritte or Van Gogh’s Chair.
-These playful homages to other artists was commonplace in Chinese culture where artists were trained by copying the works of earlier masters and also often alluded to works by other artists either by subject matter, title or inscription.
-This idea of a communion of artists that was common in late Ming China was also a factor in the arts of the 1960’s and 1970’s where artists often formed close-knit groups.
+In his works, he often pays homage to artists and works that have particularly touched him as can be seen in his Homage to Magritte or Van Gogh’s Chair.
+These playful homages to other artists were commonplace in Chinese culture where artists were trained by copying the works of earlier masters and also often alluded to works by other artists either by subject matter, title or inscription.
+This idea of the communion of artists that was common in late Ming China was also a factor in the arts of the 1960s and 1970s where artists often formed close-knit groups.
 London at this time was no different and Clive Barker had longstanding friendships and interactions with his contemporaries, particularly Francis Bacon, Lucien Freud, David Hockney, Henry Moore and Peter Blake.